 Total alkalinity is a vital measurement of your pool chemistry you should take several times a week.
 The optimal level for total alkalinity is between 80 and 120 parts per million (ppm).

-With alkaline substances in your pool water, you’ll achieve that delicate balance.
-These substances will act as a pH buffer, such that even when you have a pool party or when it rains, it won’t impact the balance.
+You’ll achieve that delicate balance with alkaline substances in your pool water.
+These substances will act as a pH buffer, so they won’t impact the balance, even when you have a pool party or when it rains.

 The alkaline substance that’s a pH buffer, your pool water’s best friend, is no other than borax.